Sparking a conversation: social media users react to #FirstTimeIWasCalled

 While not all the reaction can be called positive, Farah Nasser and Erica Vella, the project’s leaders, have received scores of heartfelt messages from Canadians sharing their own first experiences with discrimination.

 Watch below to hear them describe the response so far:

-On TV and radio shows across the country this week, the conversation has continued.
+On TV and radio shows across the country, the conversation has continued.

 Experiencing racism day after day can have a profound impact on a person’s mental health, experts say.
 And some audience members such as Cecile Pauline Grenier say that early experiences had a profoundly negative ripple effect on their lives.
 As a result of a brush with racism in childhood, “I spent the majority of my life pretending I was anything but Native,” she writes.

 But in talking about it, the organizers of this project hope that something beneficial can come from these everyday negative experiences.
 The project has a three-fold purpose: